 Modeling infrared spectra of planetary atmospheres, surfaces and rings is a large field within planetary sciences.
 Typically this problem can be broken down into two parts (1) the forward problem: calculating a reference synthetic spectrum based on a set of model parameters, e.g. planetary temperature field and gas composition, and (2) the inverse problem, which attempts to adjust the model parameters iteratively, to minimize the model-data spectrum mismatch, and thus ‘fit’ the spectrum and derive useful information about the emitting object (the model parameters).
 There are a number of useful textbooks on this subject (Goody, 1989) (Hanel, 2003) (Rodgers, 2000).

 In addition, the CIRS data user is advised to carefully read a sample of the already published analyses of CIRS data, which give details of several different approaches to spectral synthesis.
-These include the Oxford model NEMESIS, which has been applied to model the atmospheres of Jupiter, Saturn and Titan using the correlated-k method; several line-by-line models used at Observatoire de Paris, Meudon, e.g. AART; a second correlated-k model at NASA GSFC; and other models.
+These include the Oxford model NEMESIS, which has been applied to model the atmospheres of Jupiter, Saturn and Titan using the correlated-k method (Irwin, 2008); several line-by-line models used at Observatoire de Paris, Meudon, e.g. AART (Coustenis, 2010); a second correlated-k model at NASA GSFC (Achterberg, 2011); and other models.

 While a full discussion of radiative transfer modeling is beyond the scope of this document, a few key pointers specific to modeling the CIRS spectra can be mentioned.

 The user should be aware of the aliased and unaliased bandpasses of CIRS.
-See Appendix A of .
+See Appendix A of (Nixon, Titan's Prolific Propane: The Cassini CIRS Perspective, 2009).

 The finite field of view of CIRS which convolves the source may need to be modeled explicitly, by treating the spectrum as the weighted average of multiple rays emanating from different points on the source, if inhomogeneous.
 See Section “5.1.5 Field of view modeling” of this document for further details.